JsonTology.instantiate Compile-time + Runtime

 Valid input: unknown properties are stripped, defaults are filled, the return type is Customer.

-const customer = jt.instantiate(CustomerSchema.$id, {
+const customer = bookstoreEntities.instantiate(CustomerSchema.$id, {

-// addresses omitted - default [] applied
+// addresses omitted — default [] will be applied

 });